raphael-wagner/raphael-wagner.github.io/content/en/_index.md

       description: |2-
           Responsibilities include:

-          * Creating weekly assignment sheets, administering the grading thereof and presenting the corresponding solutions in an auditorium.
+          * Creating weekly assignment sheets and final exams, administering the grading thereof and presenting the corresponding solutions in an auditorium.
-          * Organising recitations for one or two classes each semester.
+          * Organizing recitations for one or two classes each semester.
       location: Ulm, DE
       title: Scientific Assistant
     - company: Kistler Chemnitz GmbH (formerly AMS GmbH)